 equipment and complying with the AFF standard will mostly be able to fit

-straight into the Australian system.
+straight into AFAMS.

-remain stored on board the aircraft and what data
+about what event data can remain stored on board the aircraft and what data

-needs to be transmitted in near-real-time alongside the tracking data and into the integrated
+needs to be transmitted in near-real-time alongside the tracking data and into AFAMS.

-the answer under “What in-aircraft terminal equipment should I
+See also the answer under “What in-aircraft terminal equipment should I

 choose?” below, and see draft data